English & Language Arts

 The West Chester Area School District’s Language Arts Program is rooted in the Pennsylvania Academic Standards for Reading, Writing, Speaking, and Listening.
 The school district’s comprehensive language arts program provides all students with the tools they need to become strategic and independent learners in the 21st Century.
 Our program promotes critical thinking and lifelong enjoyment of reading and writing.

-Language Arts K-5
+English Language Arts K-5

 Language Arts 6-8